-Customer relationship assets arose principally as a result of the 1997 acquisition of Linvatec Corporation.
-These assets represent the acquisition date fair value of existing customer relationships based on the after-tax income expected to be derived during their estimated remaining useful life.
-The useful lives of these customer relationships were not, and are not, limited by contract or any economic, regulatory or other known factors.
-The estimated useful life of the Linvatec customer relationship assets was determined as of the date of acquisition as a result of a study of the observed pattern of historical revenue attrition during the 5 years immediately preceding the acquisition of Linvatec Corporation.
-This observed attrition pattern was then applied to the existing customer relationships to derive the future expected useful life of the customer relationships.
-This analysis indicated an annual attrition rate of 2.6%.
+Customer relationship assets arose as a result of the 1997 acquisition of Linvatec Corporation.
+The acquisition date valuation indicated an annual attrition rate of 2.6%.
 Assuming an exponential attrition pattern, this equated to an average remaining useful life of approximately 38 years for the Linvatec customer relationship assets.
-Customer relationship intangible assets arising as a result of other business acquisitions are being amortized over a weighted average life of 18 years.
-The weighted average life for customer relationship assets in aggregate is 33 years.
+During 2016, we acquired SurgiQuest, Inc. and recorded customer and distributor relationships with an average useful life of 22 years.
+Customer and distributor relationship intangible assets arising as a result of business acquisitions other than Linvatec are being amortized over a weighted average life of 21 years.
+The weighted average life for customer and distributor relationship assets in aggregate is 29 years.

-We evaluate the remaining useful life of our customer relationship intangible assets each reporting period in order to determine whether events and circumstances warrant a revision to the remaining period of amortization.
-In order to further evaluate the remaining useful life of our customer relationship intangible assets, we perform an analysis and assessment of actual customer attrition and activity as events and circumstances warrant.
-This assessment includes a comparison of customer activity since the acquisition date and review of customer attrition rates.
-In the event that our analysis of actual customer attrition rates indicates a level of attrition that is in excess of that which was originally contemplated, we would change the estimated useful life of the related customer relationship asset with the remaining carrying amount amortized prospectively over the revised remaining useful life.
+We evaluate the remaining useful life of our customer and distributor relationship intangible assets each reporting period in order to determine whether events and circumstances warrant a revision to the remaining period of amortization.
+In order to further evaluate the remaining useful life of our customer and distributor relationship intangible assets, we perform an analysis and assessment of actual customer attrition and activity as events and circumstances warrant.

-We test our customer relationship assets for recoverability whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
-Factors specific to our customer relationship assets which might lead to an impairment charge include a significant increase in the annual customer attrition rate or otherwise significant loss of customers, significant decreases in sales or current-period operating or cash flow losses or a projection or forecast of losses.
+We test our customer and distributor relationship assets for recoverability whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
+Factors specific to our customer and distributor relationship assets which might lead to an impairment charge include a significant increase in the annual customer attrition rate or otherwise significant loss of customers, significant decreases in sales or current-period operating or cash flow losses or a projection or forecast of losses.
 We do not believe that there have been events or changes in circumstances which would indicate the carrying amount of our customer relationship assets might not be recoverable.